Create an Event Hub using the Azure CLI

 What is an Azure Event Hub?

-Azure Event Hubs is a cloud-based, event-processing service that's capable of receiving and processing millions of events per second.
-Event Hubs acts as a front door for an event pipeline, where it receives incoming data and stores it until processing resources are available.
+Azure Event Hubs is a cloud-based, event-processing service can receive and process millions of events per second.
+Event Hubs acts as a front door for an event pipeline, to receive incoming data and stores this data until processing resources are available.